 Cantaloupe Salad (with grilled halloumi cheese)

-- 1 cantaloupe , scrubbed clean, ends cut off, peeled, seeds removed/discarded and cut into 1.5 inch large cubes (about 6 cups)
+- 1 cantaloupe , scrubbed clean, ends cut off, peeled, seeds removed and discarded and cantaloupe cut into 1.5-inch large cubes (about 6 cups)

-- 2 cups fresh strawberries , green top removed and cut in half
+- 2 cups fresh strawberries , green tops removed and cut in half

 - 1 jalapeno , ribs and seeds removed and minced

-- Meanwhile, place remaining ingredients in a large bowl.
+- Meanwhile, place cantaloupe, strawberries, mint, chives, jalapeno and lime juice in a large bowl.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.